 Other favorite camping meals include fajitas (have everything prepped ahead and just reheat), chili dogs, yogurt parfait, nachos (cooked over the fire in an aluminum pan), and meals wrapped in foil and cooked in the fire.

 Another important consideration is the climate where you live.
 We are in the Pacific Northwest and it can get chilly at night in the summer, particularly if we are in the woods or on a mountain.
-Bigger tents are much harder to keep warm.
-For camping in cooler areas, we have found a few small tents will keep us warmer at night than one big one.
+Larger tents are much harder to keep warm.
+For camping in cooler areas, we have found a few small tents will keep us warmer at night than one big tent.
 If you live in a hot climate, you might opt for bigger tents to keep you cool.

 Taking an idea from Teen Missions, I inspected tents each day and handed out licorice to anyone with a clean tent.
 Let me tell you, those tents were darn near perfect!
 It was well worth the sugar and artificial colors.

 Sleeping Pads- Sleeping pads are necessary because even in hot climates the ground tends to be cold and has a way of leaching the warmth right out of your body.
 Chuck and I both use these TETON Sports Outfitter Camp Pads.
 We have used them twice on weeklong camping trips as well as for shorter trips.

 Sleeping Bags- Because we do so much camping as a family, and our boys do even more with Boy Scouts, we have a huge variety of sleeping bags.
 I suggest you purchase good quality for the climate you live in.

 Hammock- Our teens love sleeping in hammocks while we camp.
 We have a few different brands including this great HONEST OUTFITTERS hammock set that comes with everything you need to set up your hammock while camping.

 Fun and Simple Activities for Large Family Camping Trips